 20230527_101426

-Alex is also a partial hand amputee, though he has a through-the-palm amputation.
+Alex (pictured at the top of this article) is also a partial hand amputee, though he has a through-the-palm amputation.
 While Alex uses i-Digits for his day-to-day activities and for work, he has an activity-specific device created for hunting with a firearm and a crossbow, which you can see in the photos below.
 The frame that was created for these devices also allows him to attach a device that he uses when he goes fishing.

 906A3447

 We have several patients who hunt who have a below the elbow amputation.
 Some of them use their everyday prosthesis, often body-powered, like a body-powered hook.
-Others, just like Alex (pictured above), have been fit with an activity-specific device in addition to their everyday device.
+Others, just like Alex, have been fit with an activity-specific device in addition to their everyday device.
 Our patient Eduardo hunts and forages with his body-powered hook and has a cooking show on the Magnolia Network.

 Our patient Jason is a bilateral amputee who hunts with a firearm and a crossbow.
 He uses his electronic terminal device (ETD) to load the crossbow and his iLimb multi-articulating hand to pull the trigger.
 In addition, Jason has pretty good aim at the shooting range!
 He is featured in both photos below: